Dr. J.J. Wright, Director

 Steven Warner received his B.A. in Religious Studies from St. Michael’s College in Winooski Park, Vermont, where he then served as Director of Liturgy for two years.
 He moved to the University of Notre Dame and earned a Master’s degree in Theology and Liturgy in 1980.

-Mr. Warner joined the Office of Campus Ministry staff at Notre Dame in 1979.
-While working on campus, Mr. Warner founded programs with the goal of enhancing the integrity of sacred music at the University.
+Steve joined the Office of Campus Ministry staff at Notre Dame in 1979.
+While working on campus, Steve founded programs with the goal of enhancing the integrity of sacred music at the University.
 With his assistance, the tradition of worship on campus grew, influenced by the presence of the Folk Choir and the liturgical planning aids published through his office.
-A new hymnal supplement, planning and celebration of campus-wide liturgical events, and coordination of musical resources for more than three dozen residence communities all took shape under the guidance of his office.
+Crafting a new hymnal supplement, planning and celebration of campus-wide liturgical events, and coordinating musical resources for more than three dozen residence communities all took shape under the guidance of his office.

-In 2016, Mr. Warner became the associate director of the Notre Dame - Newman Centre for Faith and Reason, an organization which stewards Newman University Church in Dublin, Ireland.
+In 2016, Steve became the associate director of the Notre Dame - Newman Centre for Faith and Reason, an organization which stewards Newman University Church in Dublin, Ireland.

 Karen Schneider-Kirner has been associated with the Notre Dame Folk Choir since 1997, working closely alongside the ensemble’s founder, Steve Warner.
 As Associate Director, she collaborated with Steve in composing and arranging much of the music of the choir over the years, including the Mass for Our Lady, published through World Library.